Updated: July 15, 2020

-Discussion: The new TRS DC Plan will be “an optional benefit to any member who chooses to participate” if the member is active in Tier 1 or Tier 2.
+The SSP will be “an optional benefit to any member who chooses to participate” if the member is active in Tier 1 or Tier 2.
 Retired and inactive TRS members will not be eligible for the SSP.

-Participants in the SSP will effectively have two TRS sources of income in retirement – a pension that guarantees a specified benefit every month, and a “savings account” that they can draw on as they see fit.
+Discussion: In the future, SSP participants effectively will have two TRS sources of income in retirement – a pension that guarantees a specified benefit every month, and a “savings account” that they can draw on as they see fit.

 The law requires SSP participants to make contributions to the plan.
 Contributions from employers are optional.
 No state funds will be contributed to the TRS DC plan.